petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls.md

 Liferay DXP provides multiple out-of-the-box features for configuring and managing site URLs.

+## Virtual Hosts Site URLs

+Configure virtual hosts for your Liferay server to connect domain names (e.g., `www.helloworld.com`) and subdomain names (e.g. `developers.helloworld.com`) to your sites.
+In this way you can host multiple, separate sites on one Liferay DXP server.
+See [Configuring Virtual Hosts Site URLs](./managing-site-urls/configuring-virtual-hosts-site-urls.md) for more information

 ## Friendly URLs

-Friendly URLs are readable URLs that can helps users quickly access your site.
+Define friendly URLs to help users quickly access your sites.
 Each friendly URL on your Liferay server must be unique and is appended to `https://localhost:8080/web` (e.g., `https://localhost:8080/web/hello-world/`).
 See [Configuring Your Site's Friendly URL](./managing-site-urls/configuring-your-sites-friendly-url.md) for more information.

 ```{note}
 You can also configure friendly URLs for pages and documents.
 See [Configuring Your Page's Friendly URL](../creating-pages/page-settings/configuring-your-pages-friendly-url.md) and [Configuring Document URLs](../../content-authoring-and-management/documents-and-media/uploading-and-managing/configuring-document-urls.md) for more information.
 ```

-## Virtual Hosts Site URLs

-With Liferay, you can use virtual hosts to connect domain names (e.g., `www.helloworld.com`) and subdomain names (e.g. `developers.helloworld.com`) to your sites.
-In this way you can host multiple, separate sites on one Liferay DXP server.
-See [Configuring Virtual Hosts Site URLs](./managing-site-urls/configuring-virtual-hosts-site-urls.md) for more information

 ## Site Redirects

+Set up URL redirects for your sites to avoid 404s and improve user experience.
 With Liferay DXP, you can define two types of redirects: alias redirects and pattern redirects.

 **Alias Redirects**: These redirects explicitly define an absolute source URL and an absolute destination URL.
 For this reason, they are more predictable and recommended in most use cases.
 See [Using the Redirection Tool](./managing-site-urls/using-the-redirection-tool.md) for instructions on setting up alias redirects for your site.